Racooder/copper-os/docs/protocols/CTTP.md

 ---
-layout: page
+layout: default
-title: CTTP (Copper Text Transfer Protocol)
-permalink: /protocols/cttp
 ---

+# CTTP (Copper Text Transfer Protocol)

 CTTP is used for requesting and sending data between a client and server.
 It is contained in a [[CTCP]] packet.
 CTTP differs between requests and responses.